H4ckerxx44/vincent-everything-org-name-history/games/README.md

-The rather turbulent name history of a games divions (what in the holy cucumber) made by vincent.
+The rather turbulent name history of a games division (what in the holy cucumber) made by vincent.

 | No. | Name            | Date       | Days lasted |
 |:---:|:----------------|:-----------|------------:|